Autorubric: A Unifying Framework for Rubric-Based LLM Evaluation on Non-Verifiable Tasks: Framework details

-\section{Correctness Verification}
+Table~\ref{tab:default-hyperparams} lists the principal v1.5.3 evaluation defaults.
+Few-shot calibration is opt-in: its defaults apply only when training data are supplied, and the settings used in each experiment are stated in the corresponding methods.

+\subsection{Correctness verification}

 Score calculation must be correct by construction.
-We verify \texttt{Autorubric}'s score aggregation against hand-computed examples covering standard positive criteria with varying weights, all four \texttt{CANNOT\_ASSESS} handling strategies, penalty-only rubrics with negative criteria, mixed positive and negative weights, and multi-choice criteria with explicit option values.
-All cases pass with exact floating-point equality against hand calculations.
+We verify \texttt{Autorubric}'s score aggregation against hand-computed examples covering standard positive criteria with varying weights, all four \texttt{CANNOT\_ASSESS} handling strategies, the penalty-only normalization branch in Equation~\ref{eq:score-aggregation}, mixed positive and negative weights, and multi-choice criteria with explicit option values.
+All tested cases agree with the hand calculations within floating-point tolerance.
 The test suite of more than 400 tests, covering edge cases in score computation, metric calculation, and ensemble aggregation, is included in the repository.